quicwg/base-drafts/draft-ietf-quic-transport.md

 ACK Ranges identify acknowledged packets.
 If the frame type is 0x03, ACK frames also contain the cumulative count of QUIC packets with associated ECN marks received on the connection up until this point.
-QUIC implementations MUST properly handle both types and, if they have enabled ECN for packets they send, they SHOULD use the information in the ECN section to manage their congestion state.
+QUIC implementations MUST properly handle both types, and, if they have enabled ECN for packets they send, they SHOULD use the information in the ECN section to manage their congestion state.

 QUIC acknowledgments are irrevocable.
 Once acknowledged, a packet remains acknowledged, even if it does not appear in a future ACK frame.
-This is unlike reneging for TCP SACKs ({{?RFC2018}}).
+This is unlike reneging for TCP Selective Acknowledgments (SACKs) {{?RFC2018}}.

 Packets from different packet number spaces can be identified using the same numeric value.
 An acknowledgment for a packet needs to indicate both a packet